SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 	![Picture 47](Linked_image_Files/pl300-21.png)

-	*When forecasting over a time line, you will need at least two cycles (years) of data to produce an accurate and stable forecast.*
+	>**Note**: When forecasting over a time line, you will need at least two cycles (years) of data to produce an accurate and stable forecast.

 6. Add also the **Product \| Category** field to the **Filters On This Page** well/area, and filter by **Bikes**.